OWASP/www-project-ai-security-and-privacy-guide/owaspaiwiki.md

 **Controls for evasion:**
 * OVERSIGHT.
 Oversight of model behaviour by humans or business logic
   For example: the trunk of a car should not be opened, even if the driver seems to ask so, in case the car is moving.
 * DETECTODD.
-Implement tools to detect if a data point is excentric or not (Datascience)
+Implement tools to detect whether input is excentric or invalid (Datascience)
 * DETECTPERTUBATION.
 Implement tools to detect specific evasions e.g. patches in images (Datascience)
 * ROBUSTMODEL.
 Choose a model design less resilient to evasion (Datascience)
 * TRAINADVERSARIAL.
 Add adversarial examples to the training set to make the model more resilient (Datascience)
 * RANDOMIZEDSMOOTHING.
 TODO

 ### 1.1.1.
 Black box evasion
  Input is manipulated in a way not based on the internals of the model.
-This often requires experimenting with how the model respons to input.
+This often requires experimenting with how the model responds to input.

 ### 1.1.2.
 White or grey box evasion
 When attackers have access to technical information (e.g. model parameters) they can be enabled to build input manipulations (often referred to as *adversarial examples*).

 ### 1.1.3.
 Evasion after data poisoning
-After training data has been poisoned (see corresponding section), specific input can lead to unwanted decisions - sometimes refered to as *back doors*.
+After training data has been poisoned (see corresponding section), specific input can lead to unwanted decisions - sometimes referred to as *back doors*.

 --------------------------------------
 ## 1.2.
 Sensitive data disclosure through use
-Impact:  Confidentiality breach of sensitive data
+Impact:  Confidentiality breach of sensitive data.

 The model discloses sensitive training data or is abused to do so.

 ### 1.2.1.
 Sensitive data output from model